Adige-Calculations/OpenFOAM-handbook/src/18_windows-practices/notepad++.md

 A single modification must be apported since writing script in this environment can cause crashes due to a different treatment of invisible character for Windows or UNIX.
-Operate this mod to make the file readable without trouble in Linux:
+Operate this mod to make the file readable without trouble in GNU-Linux:

 NotePad++ → Edit → EOL conversion →  UNIX